Monitoring The PostgreSQL WAL Log

 What is the PostgreSQL WAL?

-• Retention Policies: Extended retention of WAL files for recovery purposes or replication guarantees can substantially amplify storage demands.
-Streamkap recommends this being at 3 days.
+• Retention Policies: Keeping WAL files for recovery or replication increases storage needs.
+Streamkap recommends a 3-day retention.

-• Publications: Define the dataset available for replication as in which tables and changes are logged.
+• Publications: Define which tables and changes are logged for replication.

-The restart_lsn in pg_replication_slots provides insight into how far back WAL files must be retained for each slot.
+As subscribers consume data, WAL size decreases.
+The restart_lsn in pg_replication_slots shows how far back WAL is retained per slot.

 Determining Disk Space Requirements

-Leverage tools like pg_wal_lsn_diff() to measure WAL generation over specific timeframes.
-For example:
+Use pg_wal_lsn_diff() to measure WAL generation over time:

-• Transaction Analysis: Evaluate typical and peak transaction rates to understand WAL generation patterns.
+• Transaction Volume: Analyze typical and peak transaction rates to estimate WAL growth.

-• Retention Period Calculation: Multiply the average generation rate by the desired retention period (e.g., three days).
+• Retention Needs: Multiply average WAL generation by the desired retention period (e.g., 3 days).

-• Restrict publications to essential tables and columns
+• Limit publications to essential tables and columns.

 -- Monitor slots